Pelmen323/a_quiz_game/README.md

 # A Quiz Game

-This is a simple quiz game project in Python.
+This is a quiz game project in Python.

 Written myself as a studying practice.
-Questions can be added into a 'questions' dictionary
+Contains - Python quiz (50 questions, questions are constantly added), HTTP/REST quiz (35 questions)
+General idea - print the contents of the dictionary and check if user input == stored value

 Current functionality:
-- Easy scalability - add as many questions as you want into the dictionary 'questions'
+- Easy scalability - add as many questions as you want into the dictionaries or create a new tests and integrate them!
-- Ability to select the test when starting the game:
+- Ability to select the test when starting the game
-Currently contains Python test, based on W3Schools quiz, and HTTP test
 - Basic foolproof - anything but allowed input will be rejected
 - Shuffling - questions are printed in random order
 - Questions are numbered regardless of the shuffling